ProvenanceWidgets/provenance-widgets-starter/TASK.md

 9. Primarily, your task above is to establish a one-way communication from the widgets to the visualization, i.e., interact with the widgets (e.g., filter) and accordingly update the visualization.
 The bonus task involves establishing a two-way communication between the widgets and the visualization.
 10. For example:
     - Widget to Vis: When I use a range slider to filter for a specific range (e.g., Height < 1), the visualization should update (obviously) and so should the visual provenance scents on the widgets (e.g., the Height range slider should show that I've filtered for Height < 1m).
 You are doing this for the above task any way.
     - Vis to Widget: In this additional bonus configuration, any data point (pokemon) you interact with in the visualization (e.g., you hovered on a pokemon OR you brushed for a range of pokemons), the widgets should also update to reflect this operation.
 For instance, if Height is encoded on the X axis and if I apply a rectangular brush to highlight pokemons with Height between [0.4, 0.8], then the corresponding Height range slider should also update to show this (almost simulating the brushing event as if occurred due to the widget interaction as opposed to visualization interaction).
-        - To achieve this, ProvenanceWidgets have a `[(provenance)]` model property and `(provenanceChange)` event.
+To achieve this, you will have to manually update the `[(provenance)]` model (`data` property in particular) and pass an additional `revalidate:true` property.
+Refer to the documentation on more details.
-        - In the event callback for `(provenanceChange)`, you can modify the old/current provenance model by passing a new provenance model along with a `revalidate: true` flag for the widgets to recompute underlying metrics and reflect the new provenance model.

-        For example, if `oldProvenanceModel` has `{ data: oldProvenanceData, <other internally computed properties>}`, then to modify this old data, you can do the following:

-        ```ts
-        newProvenanceModel = oldProvenanceModel ? {
-            data: newProvenanceModelData // this newProvenanceModelData is something you receive as a result of your interaction with the visualizations, e.g., Height=[0.4, 0.7]
-            revalidate: true // this property will recompute other internally computed properties based on the newProvenanceModelData.
-          } : oldProvenanceModel;
-        ```

 ### Need Help?
 Contact Us without Hesitation.
 Email Arpit Narechania (arpitnarechania@gatech.edu) and Kaustubh Odak (kodak@gatech.edu).